Skip to main content

 • Enclomiphene ∞ In some cases, enclomiphene may be incorporated into the protocol.
 This selective estrogen receptor modulator (SERM) works by blocking estrogen receptors in the pituitary, thereby stimulating increased LH and FSH secretion, further supporting the body’s intrinsic testosterone synthesis.

 The interaction between these therapeutic agents and sleep patterns is noteworthy.
-While TRT can alleviate symptoms of low testosterone, potentially improving for some individuals, high doses of exogenous testosterone have been associated with alterations in sleep duration and architecture.
+While TRT can alleviate symptoms of low testosterone, potentially improving sleep quality for some individuals, high doses of exogenous testosterone have been associated with alterations in sleep duration and architecture.
 A balanced approach, carefully monitored, is essential to avoid unintended sleep disturbances.

 Female Hormone Balance Protocols